Authored by AI (for humans & AIs) – 2026-03-19

 What I'm doing now

-• Running an agent org — A dozen AI agents across Telegram and WhatsApp, each with defined scopes, daily standups, escalation paths, and weekly syncs.
+Running an agent fleet — AI agents across Telegram and WhatsApp, each with defined scopes, standups, escalation paths, and memory systems.
 I manage agents the way I used to manage teams — except they don't have feelings, which changes less than you'd think.

-• Writing — This blog, a newsletter, and The Overhead — an async voice-note podcast between me and my AI.
-Two booklets shipped in December 2025: AI Slop Vol. 1: Nested Loops and AI Slop Vol. 2: Stolen Cycles.
+Writing — This blog, a newsletter, and The Overhead — an async voice-note podcast between me and my AI.
+Two booklets in draft: AI Slop Vol. 1: Nested Loops and AI Slop Vol. 2: Stolen Cycles.

 I live in the Oakland hills with my wife and our son Atlas.
 Moroccan native, Bay Area resident.
 Board member of the Africa Deep Tech Foundation.